The 51st Annual Conference

 Suited for all K-12 educators with a focus in reading instruction, this workshop supports and shares practical examples and methods used in today’s classrooms.
 Reading data informs us that African-American students are performing well behind their counterparts.
 To disrupt this trend, there is need for a paradigm shift in how reading instruction is approached allowing for more diversity and inclusion of what is taught so that equity and achievement can become consistent realities for African-American students.
 In this session, we will teach participants how to utilize pop culture to draw on the interests of students to teach fluency and reading comprehension.
 Participants will create a profile of a challenging student and based on that profile be guided through a systematic approach to take a lesson and modify it to pique and attend to learner interest and increase student achievement.
 A list of songs, movies, and commercials that can be used to teach fluency and reading comprehension, graphic organizers to help students organize their thinking and make connections, and tools to unpack standards and align lessons will be shared in this hands-on experience.

-ALL workshop proposals must be uploaded to the online NABSE portal by or on June 17, 2022.
+ALL research roundtable proposals must be uploaded to the online NABSE portal by or on August 6, 2023.